bnb-chain/tss-lib/README.md

     // handle err ...
 }()
 ```

+By default the library will perform all signing rounds "online" in a similar way to GG18.
+If you would like to use one-round signing see the next section.

+#### One-Round Signing

+The new implementation for GG20 supports one-round signing.

+There are some pre-processing rounds that need to be done when you know the T+1 signers, but the message doesn't have to be known until the final round.
+Here's a brief summary of how to use this mode:

+1. Use nil as the `msg` in the `signing.NewLocalParty` constructor function.
+2. The `SignatureData` produced through the `end` channel contains `OneRoundData` but no final signature.
+3. Pass this partial `SignatureData` to `signing.FinalizeGetOurSigShare` with your `msg`; this produces `s_i`.
+4. Share `s_i` with other parties that know that msg however you'd like.
+This could even happen on-chain.
+5. Pass all party IDs and `s_i` to `signing.FinalizeGetAndVerifyFinalSig`.
+You will get a `SignatureData` populated with a full ECDSA signature.

 ### Re-Sharing
 Use the `resharing.LocalParty` to re-distribute the secret shares.
 The save data received through the `endCh` should overwrite the existing key data in storage, or write new data if the party is receiving a new share.